 Solomon Capital, LLC.
-On April 8, 2016, a lawsuit titled Solomon Capital, LLC, Solomon Capital 401(K) Trust, Solomon Sharbat and Shelhav Raff v.
-Lion Biotechnologies, Inc. was filed by Solomon Capital, LLC, Solomon Capital 401(k) Trust, Solomon Sharbat and Shelhav Raff against us in the Supreme Court of the State of New York, County of New York (index no. 651881/2016).
-The plaintiffs allege that, between June and November 2012 they provided to us \$0.1 million and that they advanced and paid on our behalf an additional \$0.2 million.
-The complaint further alleges that we agreed to (i) provide them with promissory notes totaling \$0.2 million, plus interest, (ii) issue a total of 111,425 shares to the plaintiffs (before the 1-for-100 reverse split of our common stock effected in March 2013), and (iii) allow the plaintiffs to convert the foregoing funds into our securities in the next transaction.
-The plaintiffs allege that they should have been able to convert their advances and payments into shares of our common stock in the restructuring that was affected in May 2013.
-Based on the foregoing, the plaintiffs allege causes for breach of contract and unjust enrichment and demand judgment against us in an unspecified amount exceeding \$1.5 million, plus interest and attorneys' fees.
+On April 8, 2016, a lawsuit, or the First Solomon Lawsuit, titled Solomon Capital, LLC, Solomon Capital 401(K) Trust, Solomon Sharbat and Shelhav Raff v.
+Lion Biotechnologies, Inc. was filed by Solomon Capital, LLC, Solomon Capital 401(k) Trust, Solomon Sharbat and Shelhav Raff, which we refer to as the Solomon Plaintiffs, against us in the Supreme Court of the State of New York, County of New York (index no. 651881/2016).
+The Solomon Plaintiffs allege that, between June and November 2012 they provided to us \$0.1 million and that they advanced and paid on our behalf an additional \$0.2 million.
+The complaint further alleges that we agreed to (i) provide them with promissory notes totaling \$0.2 million, plus interest, (ii) issue a total of 111,425 shares to the Solomon Plaintiffs (before the 1-for-100 reverse split of our common stock effected in March 2013), and (iii) allow the Solomon Plaintiffs to convert the foregoing funds into our securities in the next transaction.
+The Solomon Plaintiffs allege that they should have been able to convert their advances and payments into shares of our common stock in the restructuring that was affected in May 2013.
+Based on the foregoing, the Solomon Plaintiffs allege causes for breach of contract and unjust enrichment and demand judgment against us in an unspecified amount exceeding \$1.5 million, plus interest and attorneys' fees.
 On June 3, 2016, we filed an answer and counterclaims in the lawsuit.
-In its counterclaims, we allege that the plaintiffs misrepresented their qualifications to assist us in fundraising and that they failed to disclose that they were under investigation for securities laws violations.
-We are seeking damages in an amount exceeding \$0.5 million and an order rescinding any and all agreements that the plaintiffs contend entitled them to obtain stock in our company.
-On April 19, 2017, the court granted plaintiffs' counsel's motion to withdraw from the case.
-On May 25, 2017, plaintiffs filed a notice that they had hired new counsel.
-On June 7, 2017, the judge presiding over the case recused herself because of a conflict of interest arising from her relationship with plaintiffs' new attorneys and the case was subsequently assigned to a new judge.
-On April 20, 2018, the court held a hearing regarding plaintiff's motion to dismiss our amended counterclaims and affirmative defense for fraudulent inducement.
-On August 15, 2018, the court entered an order granting the plaintiff's motion and dismissed the Company's amended counterclaims and eleventh affirmative defense for fraudulent inducement without leave to amend.
+In its counterclaims, we allege that the Solomon Plaintiffs misrepresented their qualifications to assist us in fundraising and that they failed to disclose that they were under investigation for securities laws violations.
+We are seeking damages in an amount exceeding \$0.5 million and an order rescinding any and all agreements that the Solomon Plaintiffs contend entitled them to obtain stock in our company.
+On April 19, 2017, the court granted the Solomon Plaintiffs' counsel's motion to withdraw from the case.
+On May 25, 2017, the Solomon Plaintiffs' filed a notice that they had hired new counsel.
+On June 7, 2017, the judge presiding over the case recused herself because of a conflict of interest arising from her relationship with the Solomon Plaintiffs' new attorneys and the case was subsequently assigned to a new judge.
+On April 20, 2018, the court held a hearing regarding the Solomon Plaintiffs' motion to dismiss our amended counterclaims and affirmative defense for fraudulent inducement.
+On August 15, 2018, the court entered an order granting the Solomon Plaintiffs' motion and dismissed the Company's amended counterclaims and eleventh affirmative defense for fraudulent inducement without leave to amend.
 On September 14, 2018, we filed a notice of appeal related to this order, and on November 5, 2018, we filed our memorandum of law in support of our appeal of the order dismissing our amended counterclaims and affirmative defense for fraudulent inducement.
-On January 2, 2019, plaintiffs filed their memorandum of law in opposition to the appeal.
+On January 2, 2019, the Solomon Plaintiffs filed their memorandum of law in opposition to the appeal.
 On January 18, 2019, we filed our reply brief in support of our appeal of the order dismissing our amended counterclaims and affirmative defense for fraudulent inducement.
 On April 4, 2019, the appellate court ordered that our amended counterclaims and our affirmative defense for fraudulent inducement be reinstated.